Since

 native People held in one of the ten World War II US

-prisons, no archives confirmed the live testimony from Indians children
+prisons, no archives confirm the live testimony from Indians children

-or adults held, though official Freedom of Information Act requests
+or adults held, though official Freedom of Information Act (FOIA)

 were made.